culurciello/culurciello.github.io/_posts/2016-06-20-training-enet.markdown

 ![](/assets/enet/v2367.png)

-This gave us the best results, using this learning rate function:
+This gave us the best results, and now it trains in ~ 10 epochs, which is 4x faster than what we started with.
+We used this learning rate function:

 ```lua
 local lr, wd